-A private company limited by shares is required to comply with various ongoing filing and reporting obligations.
-For example, the company has to:
+A private company limited by shares must comply with various ongoing filing and reporting obligations.
+For example, the company must:

-- File its annual return once a year (section 662, Companies Ordinance). - Make filings with the Companies Registry on certain changes of corporate particulars, for example: - any change of company name or registered address; - any resignation or appointment of director or company secretary; - any removal or resignation of auditor; - details of mortgages or charges created over the company's assets; and - any allotment of new shares and buy-back of shares.
+- File its annual return once a year (section 662, Companies Ordinance). - · Make filings with the Companies Registry on certain corporate changes, for example: - a change of company name or registered address; - resignation or appointment of a director or company secretary; - removal or resignation of the auditor; - mortgages or charges created over the company's assets; and - an allotment of new shares or buy-back of shares.